KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 ### Overriding and Implementing `roleNames()`

-Before we override `roleNames()`, we need to declare what the roles are in the C++ side using an public `enum` variable.
-The reason for this is because these values from the `enum` variable are passed into `data()` every time QML accesses a corresponding role, and as such we can make `data()` return what we want.
+Before we override `roleNames()`, we need to declare what the roles are in the C++ side using a public enum.
+The reason for this is because these enum values are passed into `data()` every time QML accesses a corresponding role, and as such we can make `data()` return what we want.

-Let's begin with creating the `enum` variable for roles, where each value is a role for the C++ side.
+Let's begin with creating the enum for roles, where each value is a role for the C++ side.

 ```cpp